About the Orchestra

 MISSION STATEMENT

-Chamber Orchestra of New York is a premier ensemble that features a seasoned roster of our city’s most flourishing musicians.
-The orchestra is internationally distinguished for championing unique repertoire that bridges the classical and modern traditions, including iconic film music, through premieres and world premiere recordings of rediscovered masterworks.
-Through all-embracing approaches with its distinct programs – from performances to educational outreach – the orchestra aims to cultivate a broader audience across generations for the future of classical music.
+CHAMBER ORCHESTRA OF NEW YORK is an independent, premier ensemble founded to showcase a seasoned roster of our city’s most flourishing musicians.
+The orchestra is internationally distinguished for championing 20th century repertoire that bridges the classical and modern traditions, including iconic film music, with premieres and Naxos recordings of rediscovered masterworks such as its championing of the music of Ottorino Respighi.
+Through all-embracing approaches with its distinct programs – from its Carnegie Hall series to special events, and educational outreach – the orchestra aims to cultivate a broader audience across generations for the future of classical music.

 BIOGRAPHY